nadeembscs2021/nadeembscs2021/README.md

 **Title:** Full-Stack Web Developer | BS Computer Science Graduate

 **I am a passionate Full-Stack Web Developer with expertise in the **MERN Stack,** and modern web technologies.
 I build scalable, user-friendly, and performance-optimized applications that solve real-world problems.
-Currently pursuing a  **BSc in Computer Science** , I actively contribute to open-source projects and expand my portfolio with innovative solutions.**
+Graduated with a **BS in Computer Science** , I actively contribute to open-source projects and expand my portfolio with innovative solutions.**

 ---